amuacm/nvim/vimscript.md

 ```

 ### installing a language server
-To install a language server, you will need to use pip, a python management system for python.
+To install a language server, you will need to use pip, a package management system for python.

 ```
 sudo apt install python3-pip